 Ready to Help Whenever You Need Us

 We know who to talk to, where to find answers, and what steps you need to take.
-Let us put over 30 years of experience to work for you
+Let us put more than 40 years of experience to work for you

 What is Cancer Insurance?

 An estimated 10 million people have cancer insurance policies.
 Frequently sold through employee benefit plans, cancer insurance policies promise to provide cash benefits for cancer-related medical expenses such as hospitalization, surgery, anesthesia, chemotherapy, radiation and preventative care.
 This is not always the case.
 Many patients discover too late that there are problems with their policies, or have their cancer insurance claims denied.

 - Denying a claim for no apparent reason